chelahmy/harubi/templates/models/user/README.md

 **delete**

 Delete a user record by name.
-Cannot delete the super-user. *Super-user only*.
+Cannot delete the super-user record. *Super-user only*.